open-craft/xblock-group-project-v2/README.md

 Other dependencies are installed via `pip install` or `npm install`.

+Group Project XBlock v2 contains a Makefile to help with most common operations.

 ## Development Install

 In new virtualenv (or in actual install, if you're feeling brave/careless)